jiaye-wu/jiaye-wu.github.io/INSTALL.md

 Firstly, from the deployment repo dir, checkout the git branch hosting your publishing source.

-Then from the website sources dir (commonly your al-folio fork's clone):
+Then from the website sources dir (commonly your multi-language-al-folio fork's clone):

 ```bash
 $ bundle exec jekyll build --destination $HOME/repo/publishing-source